Build an impactful and innovative CSR strategy

 Sustainability has become a crucial challenge, especially for industry players who must adapt to the new demands of banks, rating agencies, stakeholders and the general public in terms of environmental, social, and ethical approaches.
 In this context, Alcimed regularly carries out materiality matrices as a tool to help decision-making to more easily identify the key elements for defining a ESG strategy.

-What are the key success factors of a materiality matrix?
+The key success factors of a materiality matrix

 Building materiality matrices is a new exercise for numerous companies, who could see it as slightly disruptive.
 It requires thinking of one’s own business from a new angle, interacting with new players in one’s ecosystem around unusual topics, and implementing the stakeholder expectations to one’s decision-making strategy.

 Sustainability should serve the business, thus it is important to know what are your business priorities in terms of operations, technology, HR, safety and the environment.
 This identification should also allow the characterization of criteria that influence the success of the business.
 It’s also important to engage this sustainable business development by taking the time from the outset to identify the actions already taken in the business to be able to capitalize on existing efforts during the “plan of action” defining phase.